lmoravek83/monitorui/readme.md

 3. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.

-4. In the folder "monitorui-master\install" is "install_linux.sh".
+4. In the folder "monitorui-master\install" is "install_freebsd.sh".
 Run this sript.
 It will install necessary python packages from pypi.org (store for python libraries)

         sh install_linux_freebsd.sh